Kongchen Lyang

 -

 A rucksack is recommended.
-We do NOT allow suitcases, duffle bags, carry bags or trolley bags.
+We do NOT allow suitcases, duffle bags, carry bags or trolley bags as they do not work in mountainous terrains.

 -